 This vegetarian and vegan German potato salad recipe with vegetarian mock bacon can be served hot or cold.
 Vegetarian potato salad always makes a great vegetarian side dish for a picnic, vegetarian barbecue or for an everyday vegan dinner.
 This German potato salad recipe is both vegetarian and vegan since its made with a bit of a mustard-based roux instead of mayonnaise.

-- 1/4 cup white wine vinegar (you can substitute cider vinegar if needed)
+1/4 cup white wine vinegar, or cider vinegar

-Once your potatoes are lightly tender, remove them from the cooking water and allow them to cool.
-When the potatoes are cool, chop into pieces approximately one inch in size.
+Once your potatoes are slightly tender, remove them from the cooking water and allow them to cool.
+When the potatoes are cool, chop into pieces approximately 1 inch in size.

 In a large skillet, cook the vegetarian bacon substitute in oil until nice and crispy on both sides.
 Once cooked, gently crumble the vegan bacon into pieces and set the bacon aside.

 Next, place the sugar, flour, water, vinegar, and mustard to the oil in the skillet and whisk together over low heat until thick.

 Add the chopped potatoes, the cooked and crumbled vegetarian bacon, and the chopped scallions to the pan and stir to coat the potatoes well.

 Add a dash of salt and pepper to taste, and serve up your vegan German potato salad either hot or cold as desired.

 - This German potato salad can be served hot or cold.